geetools/geemvc/README.md

 ```

 ## Checking for Errors in your Handler Method
 Geemvc automatically passes two objects into your handler method in order to let you check if any validation errors exist.
-For this simply add the "Bindings" and/or "Errors" object(s) to your method signature.
+For this, simply add the "Bindings" and/or "Errors" object(s) to your method signature.

 ```java
 @Controller